Medication Summary

 Tetracyclines inhibit protein synthesis and, thus, bacterial growth by binding to 30S and possibly 50S ribosomal subunits of susceptible bacteria.
 They may block dissociation of peptidyl t-RNA from ribosomes, causing RNA-dependent protein synthesis to arrest.

-Doxycycline is has broad-spectrum activity and is a synthetically derived bacteriostatic antibiotic in the tetracycline class.
+Doxycycline has broad-spectrum activity and is a synthetically derived bacteriostatic antibiotic in the tetracycline class.
 Doxycycline inhibits protein synthesis, and thus bacterial growth, by binding to 30S and possibly 50S ribosomal subunits of susceptible bacteria.

 Decongestants